HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 Success Story:

 A small accounting firm reported that after claiming and verifying their listings on three industry-specific directories with rigorous verification processes, they saw a 27% increase in qualified leads.
-The firm’s managing partner attributed this success to “the trust signal that verified listings send to potential clients who are increasingly wary of online information.”
+The firm’s managing partner credited this to “the trust signal that verified listings send to potential clients who are increasingly wary of online information.”

 • Annual re-verification processes